SimonTommerup/02805-sgai/README.md

         - Tools: Three compared partitions: from_subreddit, Louvain and sentiment in comment.
 Modularity.
 Plots
         - Results: Modularity=...
 Plots=... #Links_Across_partition=..., MORE to decide the better partition!!?
         - Discussion: From X and Y we find __ as the best partitioning for representing each candidates' supporters

+    - Detecting communities with the bipartite network?
+ONLY MAYBE!!
+        - Motive: "Bipartite networks might contain additional information, which is discarded in the projection
+        - Tools: "Explain how community detection works"...
+        - Results: "We saw a lot more!!" or "revealed nothing..."
+        - Discussion: "Probably because..."

 _____________________ Comparing candidate sub-networks (of best partitioning) _____________________